matt-goldman/Maui.Plugins.PageResolver/README.md

 ```

 ## Step 2: Register dependencies
-Currently, your services, view models, and pages all need to be registered in the service collection.
+Your services, view models, and pages all need to be registered in the service collection.
 Update the Configure method in your Startup.cs as follows

 ```cs
 using Microsoft.Maui;